ziqipang/ziqipang.github.io/_pages/about.md

 * We develop a 3D Single-Object Tracking (SOT) benchmark and system from Waymo-Open-Dataset targetting on the setbacks of popular Multi-Object Tracking (MOT) paradigms.

-* Our system adopts the structure of classical SLAM systems, (1) the front-end registers newest LiDAR scans, (2) the back-end optimizes a "map" of object shapes.
+* Our system adopts the structure of classical SLAM systems, (1) the front-end registers latest LiDAR scans, (2) the back-end optimizes a "map" of object shapes.

-* Our system effectuates other features like unsupervised shape reconstruction, and empowers other appilications in the company, such as LiDAR simulation.
+* Our system effectuates the additional features like unsupervised shape reconstruction, and empowers other appilications in the company, such as LiDAR simulation.

 2. [Learning Generalizable Representations via Diverse Supervision](https://arxiv.org/abs/1911.12911), <b> Ziqi Pang\*</b>, Zhiyuan Hu\*, Pavel Tokmakov, Yuxiong Wang, Martial Hebert (\* indicates equal contribution)